huang12211/ElaineFoodWebsite/README.md

     - npm run db:push //this runs the script to create the Database that should appear as "sqlite.db"
     - npm run db:seed //this runs the script using tsx ( TypeScript Execute) which converts TypeScript to JS.
     - npm run db:studio //this generates a link to open in the browser that you can use to make sure you're seeding your database correctly/setup your database correctly without having to setup the server that will host the database
+    - sqlite3 sqlite.db // this can be used to test sql queries before going through a server.
     - rm sqlite.db //remove this file to kill the database
     - npm run db:drop // this kills the database